-the haggerty collection
+the haggerty papers

 PHOTO: Mr. Haggerty addresses audience gathered to acknowledge his gift of his personal papers in 2008.